FundyPhytoPhys/ROS_bioinfo/ROSGenomicPatternsAcrossMarinePhytoplankton/R/ROSGenomicPatternsBySubstrateAcrossPhytoplankton.md

 ## Bioinformatic Pipeline {.unnumbered}

-We downloaded Genomes and/or Transcriptomes of 146 diverse marine phytoplankton (Table \@ref(tab:MetaData)) from the National Center for Biotechnology Information (NCBI) [@DatabaseResourcesNational2016]; Joint Genome Institute (JGI) [@grigorievGenomePortalDepartment2012; @nordbergGenomePortalDepartment2014]; iMicrobe [@youens-clarkIMicrobeToolsDatadriven2019], European Nucleotide Archive (ENA) [@leinonenEuropeanNucleotideArchive2011]; pico-PLAZA [@vandepoelePicoPLAZAGenomeDatabase2013], 1000 Plants (1KP) [@matasciDataAccess0002014]; or the Reef Genomics Database [@liewReefgenomicsOrgRepository2016] (Figure \@ref(fig:BioinformaticSummary)).
+We downloaded Genomes and/or Transcriptomes of 146 diverse marine phytoplankton (Table \@ref(tab:MetaData)) from the National Center for Biotechnology Information (NCBI) [@DatabaseResourcesNational2016]; Joint Genome Institute (JGI) [@grigorievGenomePortalDepartment2012; @nordbergGenomePortalDepartment2014]; iMicrobe [@youens-clarkIMicrobeToolsDatadriven2019], European Nucleotide Archive (ENA) [@leinonenEuropeanNucleotideArchive2011]; pico-PLAZA [@vandepoelePicoPLAZAGenomeDatabase2013], 1000 Plants (1KP) [@matasciDataAccess0002014]; and the Reef Genomics Database [@liewReefgenomicsOrgRepository2016] (Figure \@ref(fig:BioinformaticSummary)).

-We implemented an automated pipeline using Snakemake [@molderSustainableDataAnalysis2021] to pass gene sequences from downloaded genomes or transciptomes, in .fasta format, to the eggNOG 5.0 database [@huerta-cepasEggNOGHierarchicalFunctionally2019], and then used eggNOG-Mapper 2.0.6 [@huerta-cepasFastGenomeWideFunctional2017; @cantalapiedraEggNOGmapperV2Functional2021] and the DIAMOND algorithm [@buchfinkFastSensitiveProtein2015], to annotate potential orthologs in each analyzed genome or transcriptome, using the following parameters: seed_ortholog_evalue = 0.001, seed_ortholog_score = 60, tax_scope = "auto", go_evidence = "non-electronic", query_cover = 20 and subject_cover = 0.
+We implemented an automated pipeline using Snakemake [@molderSustainableDataAnalysis2021] to pass gene sequences from downloaded genomes or transciptomes, in .fasta format, to eggNOG-Mapper 2.0.6 [@huerta-cepasFastGenomeWideFunctional2017; @cantalapiedraEggNOGmapperV2Functional2021] and then used the DIAMOND algorithm [@buchfinkFastSensitiveProtein2015] and the eggNOG 5.0 database [@huerta-cepasEggNOGHierarchicalFunctionally2019], to annotate potential orthologs in each analyzed genome or transcriptome, using the following parameters: seed_ortholog_evalue = 0.001, seed_ortholog_score = 60, tax_scope = "auto", go_evidence = "non-electronic", query_cover = 20 and subject_cover = 0.
 The annotation generated for each gene model included (when available): the name of the matching ortholog (coded by eggNOG as 'seed_eggNOG_ortholog'); E-value (coded by eggNOG as 'seed_ortholog_evalue'); Score (coded by eggNOG as 'seed_ortholog_score'); EC number (coded by eggNOG as 'EC'); Kegg Orthology (KO) number (coded by eggNOG as 'KEGG_ko'); Kegg Pathway (coded by eggNOG as 'KEGG_Pathway'); Kegg Module (coded by eggNOG as 'KEGG_Module'); Kegg Reaction (coded by eggNOG as 'KEGG_Reaction'); Kegg Reaction Class (coded by eggNOG as 'KEGG_rclass'); the predicted protein family (coded by eggNOG as 'PFAMs'); Gene Ontology (GO) annotation (coded by eggNOG as 'Gos'); as well as a description from eggNOG of the source organism of the matching ortholog (coded by eggNOG as 'best_og_desc').
-Note that the output from sequences passed through the eggNOG 5.0 database are non-supervised orthology annotations, and may be subject to error if the underlying eggNOG annotation was inaccurate, or for functionally divergent orthologous gene sequences.
+Note that comparison of sequences to the eggNOG 5.0 database generates non-supervised orthology annotations, and is subject to error if the underlying eggNOG annotation was inaccurate, or for functionally divergent orthologous gene sequences.
-The output of automatically annotated orthologs, from each genome or transcriptome, from the bioinformatic pipeline was compiled into one file `CombinedHits.csv` (to be submitted to the DRYAD database) (Figure \@ref(fig:BioinformaticSummary)).
+The output of automatically annotated orthologs, from each genome or transcriptome, from the bioinformatic pipeline was compiled into one file `CombinedHits.csv` (to be submitted to the DRYAD database to support alternate analyses) (Figure \@ref(fig:BioinformaticSummary)).

 <div class="figure" style="text-align: centre">
 <img src="../../FigureMaterial/NaamanMethods.jpg" alt="**Summary Flowchart of Methods.**" width="200%" height="200%" />
 <p class="caption">(\#fig:BioinformaticSummary)**Summary Flowchart of Methods.**</p>
 </div>

-## Overview of Data Analysis {.unnumbered}
+## Overview of Analysis of Annotated Genes {.unnumbered}

-`CombinedHits.csv` was imported into a data frame (coded as 'CombinedHits') for analysis using R [@rcoreteamLanguageEnvironmentStatistical2019] running under RStudio [@rstudioteamRStudioIntegratedDevelopment2015], using the 'tidyverse' [@wickhamTidyverseEasilyInstall2017], 'broom' [@robinsonBroomConvertStatistical2019], 'magrittr' [@bacheMagrittrForwardPipeOperator2014], 'dplyr' [@wickhamDplyrGrammarData2018], 'chngpt' [@fongChngptThresholdRegression2017], 'rcompanion' [@mangiaficoRcompanionFunctionsSupport2020], 'gmodels' [@warnesGmodelsVariousProgramming2018], 'stats' [@rcoreteamLanguageEnvironmentStatistical2019] and 'smatr' [@wartonSmatrPackageEstimation2012] packages.
+`CombinedHits.csv` was imported into a data frame (coded as 'CombinedHits') for analysis using R [@rcoreteamLanguageEnvironmentStatistical2019] running under RStudio [@rstudioteamRStudioIntegratedDevelopment2015], using the 'tidyverse' [@wickhamTidyverseEasilyInstall2017], 'broom' [@robinsonBroomConvertStatistical2019], 'magrittr' [@bacheMagrittrForwardPipeOperator2014], 'dplyr' [@wickhamDplyrGrammarData2018], 'rcompanion' [@mangiaficoRcompanionFunctionsSupport2020], 'gmodels' [@warnesGmodelsVariousProgramming2018], 'stats' [@rcoreteamLanguageEnvironmentStatistical2019], 'AER' [@kleiberAERAppliedEconometrics2020] and 'smatr' [@wartonSmatrPackageEstimation2012] packages.
-Graphics and tables were generated using the 'ggplot2' [@wickhamGgplot2ElegantGraphics2016], 'cowplot' [@wilkeCowplotStreamlinedPlot2019], 'glue' [@hesterGlueInterpretedString2018], 'kableExtra' [@zhuKableExtraConstructComplex2019], 'corrplot' [@weiPackageCorrplotVisualization2017], 'ggfortify' [@tangGgfortifyUnifiedInterface2016; @horikoshiGgfortifyDataVisualization2018], 'AER' [@kleiberAERAppliedEconometrics2020] and 'ggforce' [@pedersenGgforceAcceleratingGgplot22021] packages (Figure \@ref(fig:BioinformaticSummary)).
+Graphics and tables were generated using the 'ggplot2' [@wickhamGgplot2ElegantGraphics2016], 'cowplot' [@wilkeCowplotStreamlinedPlot2019], 'glue' [@hesterGlueInterpretedString2018], 'kableExtra' [@zhuKableExtraConstructComplex2019], 'corrplot' [@weiPackageCorrplotVisualization2017], 'ggfortify' [@tangGgfortifyUnifiedInterface2016; @horikoshiGgfortifyDataVisualization2018], and 'ggforce' [@pedersenGgforceAcceleratingGgplot22021] packages (Figure \@ref(fig:BioinformaticSummary)).
-Citations were managed using the Zotero (www.zotero.org) open access reference manager connected to RStudio using the 'citr' [@austCitrRStudioAddin2018] package.
-The Zotero library of citations is available at (https://www.zotero.org/groups/2333131/ros_phytoplankton).
 Formatted outputs were generated from RMarkdown files using the 'knitr' [@xieKnitrComprehensiveTool2014a; @xieDynamicDocumentsKnitr2015; @xieKnitrGeneralPurposePackage2018] and 'bookdown' [@xieBookdownAuthoringBooks2019] packages.

-In parallel we assembled metadata from the literature and culture collection databases for each genome or transcriptome source organism, including the cell radii in µm from 100% of organisms; colony formation for 84% of organisms; cell shape from diatoms from 100% of diatoms; presence or absence of flagella as an index of potential motility coded as 'Flagella' from 100% of organisms, the genome size from all genomes and the total number of predicted gene models from 80% of organisms (Table \@ref(tab:MetaData)); all stored in `CellGenomeMetrics.csv` (Figure \@ref(fig:BioinformaticSummary)).
+In parallel we assembled metadata from the literature and culture collection databases for each phytoplankter for which we obtained a genome or transcriptome, including the cell radii in µm from 100% of organisms; colony formation for 84% of organisms; cell shape from diatoms from 100% of diatoms; presence or absence of flagella as an index of potential motility from 100% of organisms, the genome size from all genomes and the total number of predicted gene models from 80% of organisms (Table \@ref(tab:MetaData)); all stored in `CellGenomeMetrics.csv` (to be submitted to the DRYAD database for alternate analyses) (Figure \@ref(fig:BioinformaticSummary)).
 For organisms for which only transcriptomes were available, we only included datasets for which the total number of detected different transcripts was available, as a proxy for the total number of predicted genes.
-Strains of brackish origin were included  but we did not include true freshwater strains in our analyses.
+Strains of brackish origin were included but we did not include obligate freshwater strains in our analyses.

+Citations were managed using the Zotero (www.zotero.org) open access reference manager connected to RStudio using the 'citr' [@austCitrRStudioAddin2018] package.
+The Zotero library of citations for this paper is available at (https://www.zotero.org/groups/2333131/ros_phytoplankton).

-We compared the Enzyme Commission Number (EC number) to the BRENDA enzyme database [@changBRENDAELIXIRCore2021] to identify enzymes metabolizing H~2~O~2~, O~2~^•−^ or ^•^NO *in vivo* (annotated by BRENDA as 'natural product' or 'natural substrate') (Table \@ref(tab:ROSEnzymeList); Figure \@ref(fig:BioinformaticSummary)).
+We compared the Enzyme Commission Number (EC number) from CombinedHits to the BRENDA enzyme database [@changBRENDAELIXIRCore2021] to identify enzymes annotated by BRENDA as 'natural product' or 'natural substrate' for H~2~O~2~, O~2~^•−^ or ^•^NO *in vivo* (Table \@ref(tab:ROSEnzymeList); Figure \@ref(fig:BioinformaticSummary)).
-We then used the EC Number to filter 'CombinedHits' to generate a subset containing only those orthologs encoding enzymes mediating metabolism of H~2~O~2~ (Production or Scavenging), O~2~^•−^ (Production or Scavenging) and ^•^NO (Production or Scavenging).
+We then used the EC Number to filter 'CombinedHits' to generate a subset containing only those orthologs encoding enzymes directly mediating metabolism, Production or Scavenging, of H~2~O~2~ , O~2~^•−^ and ^•^NO.

-Genes that code for the production of non-enzymatic ROS scavengers such as carotenoids and tocopherols were not included in subsequent analyses.
+From the 'CombinedHits' data frame, we filtered out some enzymes where the BRENDA annotations of 'natural product' or 'natural substrate' was questionable, in particular:
+- Superoxide oxidase (EC:1.10.3.17) carries a BRENDA annotation of 'natural product' for O~2~^•−^, despite the BRENDA citation stating that O~2~^•−^ production from superoxide oxidase was only documented *in vitro* with an excess of ubiquinone [@lundgrenScavengingSuperoxideMembranebound2018].
+- D-amino-acid oxidase was removed from counts of genes encoding H~2~O~2~ production, as the enzyme does not produce H~2~O~2~ *in vivo* [@matlashovHowMuchH2O22014].
+- Bacterial non heme ferritin is listed under H~2~O~2~ production and scavenging as it produces H~2~O~2~ in the first of a two-step reaction and scavenges H~2~O~2~ in the second step [@bou-abdallahFunctionalityThreeSiteFerroxidase2014].

-From the subset of 'CombinedHits' containing information on ROS metabolizing enzymes, we grouped orthologs together by EC number and their Kegg Orthology number (KO number) and determined the number of occurrences of individual orthologs encoding each EC number (or KO number when EC number was not available) in a given organism.
+From the subset of 'CombinedHits' of enzymes annotated for ROS metabolism, we grouped orthologs together by EC number and their Kegg Orthology number (KO number) and determined the occurrences of individual orthologs encoding each EC number, or KO number when EC number was not available, in a given organism.
-We merged this data subset with `CellGenomeMetrics.csv` to generate a dataset of the total number of genes encoding a ROS; EC numbers; KO Numbers; and Gene Ontology annotations; that code for the production of a ROS metabolizing enzyme, as defined by the EC or KO number, along with characters of the source organism (combined into 'MergedData').
+We merged this data subset with `CellGenomeMetrics.csv` to generate a dataset of genes encoding ROS metabolizing enzymes, as defined by the EC or KO number, along with characteristics of the source organism, combined into 'MergedData'.

-H~2~O~2~, O~2~^•−^ and ^•^NO are vastly different in reactivity, stability, diffusion distance, effects on biomolecules and roles in cell signaling (Table \@ref(tab:ROSDiffusion)), so it would not be a valid to pool counts of orthologs encoding production or scavenging of all these diverse ROS.
-We therefore generated the total gene counts coding for the production or scavenging of a given ROS in a given organism, which were used to generate Poisson or Quasi-Poisson regressions (Figure \@ref(fig:BioinformaticSummary)).
+H~2~O~2~, O~2~^•−^ and ^•^NO differ in reactivity, stability, diffusion distance, effects on biomolecules and roles in cell signaling (Table \@ref(tab:ROSDiffusion)).
+We therefore generated the total gene counts coding for the production or scavenging of each different ROS in a given organism, which were used to generate Poisson or Quasi-Poisson regressions (Figure \@ref(fig:BioinformaticSummary)).

 ## Data Validation & Justification of Statistical Analyses {.unnumbered}

 Data from both genomes and transcriptomes were used in this analysis to gain wider representation from more taxa (Figure \@ref(fig:RadTaxaviolin)).
-Data from the taxa with the largest radii was derived wholly from transcriptomes.
-Aside from the prokaryote genomes sourced solely from within the 45° north south latitude band, the sampled phytoplankton did not exhibit taxonomic biases in source latitude of isolation, but were primarily coastal (Figure \@ref(fig:LongLatMap)).
-Otherwise where possible the total number of genes encoding ROS and the total number of genes in the organism derived from genomic data were used for subsequent analyses.
-For about 31 organisms we had both genomic and transcriptomic data, which we used to test assumptions on data distributions (Figure \@ref(fig:RadTaxaviolin) & \@ref(fig:LongLatMap)).
-We validated the gene annotations generated by the snakemake bioinformatic pipeline, by comparing the total number of genes encoding ROS metabolism data from a subset of 'CombinedHits.csv' to the total number of genes encoding ROS metabolism data from a manually annotated dataset generated during a pilot project [@fleuryReactiveOxygenDetoxification2019; @omarReactiveOxygenProduction2020].
+Data from the taxa with the largest radii were derived wholly from transcriptomes.
+Aside from the prokaryote genomes, sourced solely from within the 45° north south latitude band, the sampled phytoplankton did not exhibit taxonomic biases in source latitude of isolation, but were primarily coastal (Figure \@ref(fig:LongLatMap)).
+For 40 organisms we had both genomic and transcriptomic data, which we used to test assumptions on data distributions (Figure \@ref(fig:OmesPlot)).
+As expected, data coverage from paired genomes and transcriptomes correlated well.
+Therefore, when both genomic and transcriptomic data were available from the same organism, we used genomic data in subsequent analyses (Table \@ref(tab:MetaData)), but we used data from transcriptomes when genomes were not available.
+We validated the gene annotations generated by the snakemake bioinformatic pipeline by comparing the total number of genes encoding ROS metabolism data from a subset of 'CombinedHits.csv' to the total number of genes encoding ROS metabolism data from a manually annotated dataset generated during a pilot project (Figure \@ref(fig:ManualAutoCompare)) [@fleuryReactiveOxygenDetoxification2019; @omarReactiveOxygenProduction2020].

-Figure \@ref(fig:ManualAutoCompare) shows a significant correlation (Correlation of 0.87, p = 1.6×10^-49^) between manually generated 'ROSGene_count' and the automated 'ROSGene_count' from the snakemake pipeline.
+As expected Figure \@ref(fig:ManualAutoCompare) shows a significant correlation (Correlation of 0.87, p = 1.6×10^-49^) between manually generated 'ROSGene_count' and the automated 'ROSGene_count' from the snakemake pipeline.

-From the 'CombinedHits' data frame, we filtered out some enzymes whose BRENDA annotation of 'natural product' and 'natural substrate' was questionable, in particular:

-- Superoxide oxidase (EC:1.10.3.17) carries a BRENDA annotation of 'natural product' for superoxide, despite the BRENDA citation stating that superoxide production from superoxide oxidase was only documented *in vitro* with an excess of ubiquinone [@lundgrenScavengingSuperoxideMembranebound2018].

-- D-amino-acid oxidase was removed from the H~2~O~2~ production calculations as the enzyme does not produce H~2~O~2~ *in vivo* [@matlashovHowMuchH2O22014].

-Some enzymes were listed for a given substrate under both *natural product* and *natural substrate*, as for example when a reaction is reversible.
-Bacterial non heme ferritin is listed under H~2~O~2~ production and scavenging as it produces H~2~O~2~ in the first of a two-step reaction and scavenges H~2~O~2~ in the second step [@bou-abdallahFunctionalityThreeSiteFerroxidase2014].

 <div class="figure">
 <img src="../Figures/GeneModelsRadPlot-1.png" alt="**Comparison of log~10~ of the total number of genes in an organism ('log_GeneModels_count') to log~10~ of the median cell radius in µm ('log_Radius_um').** Colour corresponds to the taxonomic lineage ('Phylum'), whereas symbol shape corresponds to the source of the data, whether Genome or Transcriptome ('Ome').
 Citations for data sources are in Supplementary Table S3."  />